odoo/odoo/doc/howtos/backend.rst

     by Odoo based on their configuration

 Data files
-    XML or CSV files declaring metadata (views or workflows), configuration data (modules parameterization), demonstration data and more
+    XML or CSV files declaring metadata (views or reports), configuration data (modules parameterization), demonstration data and more

 Web controllers